GDemiurg/GDemiurg/README.md

 # Hi, I'm Georgi 👋

-**Web designer & developer — a one-person studio in Sofia, Bulgaria.**
+**Web designer & developer.
+A one-person studio in Sofia, Bulgaria.**

 </div>

 I design and build websites by hand.
-No templates, no page builders, no agency middlemen — just clean code written from scratch, one business at a time.
+No templates, no page builders, no agency middlemen, just clean code written from scratch, one business at a time.
 I do all of it myself: the design, the code, the launch.
 One person you can actually reach, responsible for the whole thing start to finish.

 I started **[Demiurg](https://demiurg.dev)** because most small businesses get handed the same bloated template as everyone else.
-I'd rather build something that's actually yours — fast, light, made to fit.
+I'd rather build something that's actually yours: fast, light, made to fit.

 ### What that looks like
 - 🚀 **A sharp landing page** for a new business